Richard Fincher

 Clare Oliver

 Clare has more than thirty years of experience in logistics, supply chain and customer service management.
-She presently works for an educational publisher in a global leadership role.
-Clare is a graduate of Leeds University and has a degree in Economics.

-Clare was previously a parent governor at a middle school for several years and has a long-standing relationship with Prince William School, her oldest son having joined in 2011.
+She is a graduate of Leeds University and has a degree in Economics.
+Clare was previously a parent governor at a middle school for several years and has a long-standing relationship with Prince William School, her three children having attended between 2011 and 2024.